zzhangje/MidasTouch-community/README.md

 # Midas Patch

 Midas denotes Monte-Carlo inference over distributions across sliding, performs online global localization of a vision-based touch sensor on an object surface during sliding interactions.
 For details, refer to authors' <a href="https://suddhu.github.io/midastouch-tactile/">website</a> or their <a href="https://openreview.net/forum?id=JWROnOf4w-K">repo</a>.
-This is a patched version, compatible with **Python 3.8 to 3.12**.
+This is a patched version, compatible with **Python 3.8 to 3.11**. (`open3d` does not support 3.13, `distutils` does not support 3.12 or above).

 <div align="center">
   <img src=".github/power_drill_ycb_slide.png"